 Our Playlists of the Best Italian Songs

+To Listen to the full playlist on Spotify click here on The Best Italian Songs for Traveling.
 In the following frame, you can have a taste of 30 seconds for each song.

 A few artists included in the playlist

 - Mina is one of the most prolific artists from the ’60s.
 Thanks to her songs and her beautiful voice, she became an icon for many generations of fans.
-She is able to pass through the different emotional states just with the power of her voice.
+She can pass through different emotional states just with the power of her voice.
 From sadness to love, to angriness to happiness.
-She became famous with a unique performance at “La Bussola“, a historical nightclub in La Versilia.
+She became famous with a unique performance at La Bussola, a historical nightclub in La Versilia.

 - Patty Pravo is the third best-selling Italian artist of all time, after Mina and Adriano Celentano.
-She raised popularity with her song “Ragazzo Triste”, aired as the first pop song by Vatican Radio, which was the Italian version of “But You’re Mine” by Sonny and Cher.
+She raised popularity with her song Ragazzo Triste, aired as the first pop song by Vatican Radio, which was the Italian version of But You’re Mine by Sonny and Cher.

-- Adriano Celentano is also known in Italy as Il Molleggiato (the flexible one) for his funny way of dancing.
+- Adriano Celentano is also known in Italy as Il Molleggiato, the flexible one, for his funny way of dancing.
 His music was strongly influenced by Elvis Presley and the rock of the ’50s.
 Many people in Italy think he looks like Jerry Lewis.

 - Ricchi e Poveri is the Italian answer to the Abba.
-They are on the scene since the late 1960s, and they took part in the Eurovision Song Contest 1978.
+They are on the scene since the late 1960s, and they took part in the Eurovision Song Contest in 1978.
 Their energy helped them to gain considerable success and many fans in Italy and abroad.

 - Lucio Dalla composed a popular song dedicated to the Italian opera tenor Enrico Caruso.
-He was shy and enigmatic with the public and media but all hesitations vanished when he was performing on the stage.
+He was shy and enigmatic with the public and media but all hesitations vanished when performing on the stage.

 - Francesco De Gregori is a singer-songwriter and a poet, the Italian version of Bob Dylan.
 Exactly Bob Dylan, Leonard Cohen, and Fabrizio De André influenced his songs.

 - Umberto Tozzi gained popularity in Europe, the USA, and Australia with his song Ti Amo.
 He performed twice at Sydney’s Opera House.
-Another of his songs, Gloria, became a hit.
-It was translated in English and performed by Laura Branigan with the tile “Sold Gold”.
+Even another of his songs, Gloria, became a hit.
+It was translated into English and performed by Laura Branigan with the title Sold Gold.

 - Tiziano Ferro is a pop singer who sings in Italian, Spanish, Portuguese, English, and French.
 He is very popular in Central and South America.
-His most famous songs remain “Xdono” and “Rosso Relativo”.
+His most famous songs remain Xdono and Rosso Relativo.

-How to install and how to subscribe Spotify
+How to install and how subscribe to Spotify

-Click here to install Spotify on your Windows/Mac. then click on the button “Download” on the right top.
-You can subscribe to using your Facebook account, click on the button “Login with Facebook“.
-Otherwise, use your email address and fill the form in the center of the screen.
+Click here to install Spotify on your Windows/Mac.
+Then click on the download button on the right top.
+You can subscribe using your Facebook account by clicking on the button Login with Facebook.
+Otherwise, use your email address and fill out the form in the center of the screen.
 Once you have subscribed the download starts.

-The next step is to log in using your Facebook profile, or the account previously created.
-Now click on “Is my first time on Spotify”, and start using it to listen to your favorite music.
+The next step is to log in using your Facebook profile, or the account you previously created.
+After that click on Is my first time on Spotify, and start to listen to your favorite music.

 How to follow our playlist

 As soon as you download Spotify on your device, open the link to this playlist “The most famous Italian Songs for your holiday“.
-The cover is a green rolling hills landscape with My Travel in Tuscany logo.
+The cover is a green rolling hills landscape with the My Travel in Tuscany logo.

 To add the collection to your favorites, click on the symbol of the heart.
 On the Spotify desktop version, the playlist will appear in the column on the left of your screen.